-A perpetual inventory system records changes in the levels of stock in real-time, as soon as the firm purchases inventory, and as soon as the firm sells some part of the inventory.
-So, this continuous stock tracking provides a firm with the ability to find out the inventory items that are running low at the right time.
+A perpetual inventory system records changes in stock levels in real-time as soon as the firm purchases inventory.
+And as soon as the firm sells some part of the inventory.
+So, this continuous stock tracking allows a firm to find out the inventory items that are running low at the right time.

 Managing Multiple Locations Easily

-Perpetual inventory system allows a big company which operates at multiple locations to operate with ease.
-In the absence of perpetual inventory system, it becomes difficult to track the inventory levels of all the stores/outlets at distinct locations.
+A perpetual inventory system allows a big company that operates at multiple locations to operate with ease.
+In the absence of a perpetual inventory system, it becomes difficult to track the inventory levels of all the stores/outlets at distinct locations.
 But, with a real-time inventory count of all the locations on your screen, it becomes very easy for the central facility to find out the total requirement of the chain and place an order for it.

 More Informed Forecasting

 A perpetual inventory system allows you to understand the buying patterns of customers.
-For e.g., because the inventory system is constantly updated, the ice-cream chain may find out that particular time of the day causes demand spikes, or that a condition in weather is related to more demand for a particular flavour of ice-cream.
+E.g., because the inventory system is constantly updated, the ice-cream chain may find out that a particular time of the day causes demand spikes or that a condition in weather is related to more demand for a particular flavor of ice cream.
 Hence, based on this knowledge, the business can then design its supply chain around the buying habits of its customers.

 Facilitates Preparation of Financial Statements